The Deadly Mantis

 The Deadly Mantis is a 1957 American science fiction monster film produced by William Alland for Universal-International.
 The film was directed by Nathan Juran from a screenplay by Martin Berkeley based on a story by producer William Alland.
 The Deadly Mantis stars Craig Stevens, William Hopper, Alix Talton and Pat Conway.
+The film was released in May 1957 as a double feature with the spy film The Girl in the Kremlin.

 Plot

 In the South Seas, a volcano explodes, causing North Pole icebergs to shift.
 A 200-foot-long praying mantis, trapped in the ice for millions of years, stirs.
 The personnel at Red Eagle One, a military station in northern Canada that monitors the Distant Early Warning Line, realize that the men at one of their outposts are not responding to calls.
 Commanding officer Col. Joe Parkman flies there to investigate, and finds the post destroyed, its men gone, and giant slashes left in the snow outside.
 Joe sends his pilots out to investigate when a radar blip is sighted, but their target disappears.

 An Air Force plane is attacked by the mantis.
 Joe searches the wreckage and, in addition to the huge slashes, finds a five-foot-long spur in the snow.
 He takes it to General Mark Ford at the Continental Air Defense (CONAD) in Colorado Springs, Colorado.
 Ford gathers top scientists, including Professor Anton Gunther, to examine the object.
 When they cannot identify it, Gunther recommends calling in Dr. Nedrick Jackson, a paleontologist at the Museum of Natural History.
 After examining the object, Ned recognizes it as a torn-off spur from an insect's leg, and narrows it down to a gigantic praying mantis.

 In the Arctic, the mantis attacks an Inuit village.
 Ned is sent to Red Eagle One to investigate further.
 Museum magazine editor Marge Blaine gets permission to accompany him as his photographer.
 All the men at the base, including Joe, are smitten by Marge.